Vahid-Kosari/fenjan_website/ReadME.md

 ### Backend Infrastructure

-To manage user access and ensure timely updates, Redis and Celery are utilized for task scheduling and background job management.
+To manage user access and ensure timely updates, Redis and Celery are utilized for task scheduling and background job management (for windows, ubumtu should be simulated by apps to support).
 These tools help keep the application scalable and responsive.
-Users' data is stored in the models.py as Customer class.
+Users' data is stored in the models.py as Customer and LinkedInSearchResult classes.
 Also, admin interface enhanced a little to inform the admin about users' state. linkedin_sgai.py and llama3.py are obsolete.

 ### Data Extraction and Processing